 Jenny Gage: Absolutely, we drew a lot about their personal life.
-I’d be talking to Josephine and Hero about their characters and if Inanna was sitting the circle with us she might mentioned something similar happening in her own life.
-So, it was great to have this up and coming cast around, they became a family on set.
+I’d be talking to Josephine and Hero about their characters and if Inanna was sitting in the circle with us she might mention something similar happening in her own life.
+So, it was great to have this up-and-coming cast around, they became a family on set.
 If one of them had to depict something they’d never been through, they could turn to one of the other actors for advice.

 Lesley Coffin: I was interested in the choices you made with the music, a lot of which is sort of 10 years old or later?
 Why did you make the decision with slightly older pieces of pop music?

 Jenny Gage: The choice to use music from that previous generation came from my understanding that a lot of kids that age is going back and listening to that music on things like Spotify and Pandora.
 My son is 16 and he played the song Paper Planes for me and I was like “I listened to that song 10 years ago.”
 And I told to one of his female friends who said she was into Lorde’s first album.
 So that was in inspiration for the music in After.
 This music is suddenly considered vintage.